n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 #### ZWJ gendered person sequences ####

-A ZWJ gendered person sequence is used to request a specific-gendered version of an emoji codepoint that depicts a single human being.
+A <abbr>ZWJ</abbr> gendered person sequence is used to request a specific-gendered version of an emoji codepoint that depicts a single human being.

-Each ZWJ gendered person sequence is composed of an emoji that depicts a human by default, followed by `ZWJ`, followed by a gender symbol, followed by `_VS16_`.
+Each <abbr>ZWJ</abbr> gendered person sequence is composed of an emoji that depicts a human by default, followed by `ZWJ`, followed by a gender symbol, followed by `_VS16_`.

 ![Gendered person sequence](/images/emoji/gendered-person-sequence.png)

-The fallback for a ZWJ gendered person sequence is a generic "person" emoji followed by a gender symbol.
+The fallback for a <abbr>ZWJ</abbr> gendered person sequence is a generic "person" emoji followed by a gender symbol.

 ![Gendered person sequence fallback](/images/emoji/gendered-person-sequence-fallback.png)

-A ZWJ gendered person sequence must match:
+A <abbr>ZWJ</abbr> gendered person sequence must match:

 ```markdown
 (_emoji_ | _emojimodified_) _zwj_ _gendersign_ _VS16_